Tampa Bay Buccaneers: Atlanta Falcons

 The Buccaneers and Falcons met for the first time in the 1977 season, one year after the Buccaneers joined the NFL as the newest expansion team.
 The rivalry became fiercer after the 2002 season, when the Buccaneers and Falcons were placed in the same division, leading to constant clashes for the divisional title.
 The Falcons lead the overall series, 32–31.
 The two teams have not met in the playoffs.

 Carolina Panthers

 The Buccaneers and Panthers first meet in 1995, back when the later team joined the NFL as expansion franchise.
 However, the rivalry would take off during the 2000s with the creation of the NFC South and was described as "heated" and "physical" due to two main reasons; the first being that both teams fought for dominating control over the NFC South throughout most of the 2000s.
 The second reason being that players on both franchises suffered season ending injuries during their annual games.
 Examples include Chris Simms, Dante Wesley, Clifton Smith, and Kavika Pittman.
-As of the 2024 season, the Panthers lead the rivalry 25–24.
+As of the 2024 season, the Panthers led the rivalry 25–24.